All-Season vs. All-Weather Tires: What You Need to Know Before Buying

 Regional Climate Variations

-Drivers should choose their tires according to their local climate considering the rich climatic variation of the US.
-The following recommendations for choosing between all-weather and all-season tires might be considered:
+Drivers should choose tires according to their local climate, considering the rich U.S. climatic variation.
+Consider the table below when choosing between all-weather vs all-season ties:

 US AreaWinter SeverityType of Tires Recommended